nixworks/public/news/2007/07/14/index.md

 ##### Turkey
 ### [ Turkish Foreign Minister Abdullah Gl asked the US for an explanation of alleged delivery of weapons to the PKK terrorist group.
 Gl said that ties with Turkey-US would collapse if arms to PKK claims confirmed. ](/news/2007/07/14/turkish-foreign-minister-abdullah-gul-asked-the-us-for-an-explanation-of-alleged-delivery-of-weapons-to-the-pkk-terrorist-group-gul-said-t.md)
-_Context: Turkey, Kurdistan Workers' Party_
+_Context: Kurdistan Workers' Party, Turkey_

 ##### Waziristan conflict (July 2007-present)
 ### [ Waziristan conflict (July 2007-present): At least 24 Pakistani soldiers are killed by a suicide attack by militants on a convoy in Waziristan near the Afghanistan border. ](/news/2007/07/14/waziristan-conflict-july-2007-present-at-least-24-pakistani-soldiers-are-killed-by-a-suicide-attack-by-militants-on-a-convoy-in-wazirist.md)
-_Context: Waziristan, convoy, suicide attack, Afghanistan, Waziristan conflict (July 2007-present), Pakistan_
+_Context: Afghanistan, Waziristan, convoy, suicide attack, Waziristan conflict (July 2007-present), Pakistan_

 ##### Tamil Tigers
 ### [ Ten Sri Lankan soldiers die in fighting the Tamil Tigers in the Vavuniya district of northern Sri Lanka. ](/news/2007/07/14/ten-sri-lankan-soldiers-die-in-fighting-the-tamil-tigers-in-the-vavuniya-district-of-northern-sri-lanka.md)